Snowball Cookies

 Step-By-Step Instructions

-In the bowl of an electric mixer fitted with the paddle attachment or beaters, combine the butter and granulated sugar.
-Beat on medium speed until pale and creamy, then beat in the vanilla and almond extracts.
+Step 2.
+Cream the butter and sugar.
+In the bowl of an electric mixer fitted with the paddle attachment or beaters, beat the butter and granulated sugar on medium speed until pale and creamy.
+Add the vanilla and almond extracts and mix until combined.

+Step 4.
+Shape the cookies.
 Line two baking sheets with parchment paper.
-Roll the chilled dough into 1-inch balls and place 2 inches apart on the prepared baking sheets.
+Roll the dough into 1-inch balls and arrange them 2 inches apart on the prepared sheets.

-Bake for 12 to 14 minutes, until the cookies are pale on top and lightly golden on the bottom.
+Step 5.
+Bake the cookies.
+Bake in a 350°F oven for 12 to 14 minutes, until the tops are pale and the bottoms are lightly golden.
 Let cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.

-Use a small fine sieve to dust the cookies all over with confectioners’ sugar.
-Store in an airtight container for up to 5 days or freeze for longer storage.
+Step 6.
+Finish with powdered sugar.
+Once cooled, dust the cookies generously with confectioners’ sugar using a fine-mesh sieve.
+Store in an airtight container at room temperature for up to 5 days; freeze for longer storage.

 Snowball Cookies